-- MAYSA Leagues: Home team pays referees: cash is highly preferable and check is acceptable.
-Not electronically. - For Non-MAYSA leagues: Refer to league guidelines for referee payment rules. - In all leagues, fees should be paid to all officials before the game starts.
+- MAYSA Leagues Home team pays referees: cash is preferable and check is acceptable.
+Not electronically. - Club In-House Recreational league games: Contact the Club that organizes the in-house league for payment rules. - In all leagues, fees should be paid to all officials before the game starts.